niyazbadar/days-of-code-streak/Day 13/info.md

 # About

-This is a simple programme to show current date and time using HTML and Javascript.
+This is a simple programme for a math quiz using HTML and Javascript.

 ---